White House transcript released: Memo shows Trump prodded Ukraine to probe Biden

 Since then, the House committees have revisited aspects of the Mueller probe while also launching new inquiries into Trump's businesses and various administration scandals that all seemed likely to drag on for months.

-But details of Trump's dealings with Ukraine prompted Democrats to quickly shift course.
-By the time Pelosi announced the probe, about two-thirds of House Democrats had announced moving toward impeachment probes.
+Details of Trump's dealings with Ukraine prompted Democrats to quickly shift course.
+By the time Pelosi announced the probe, about two-thirds of House Democrats had announced they were moving toward impeachment probes.

 The burden will probably now shift to Democrats to make the case to a scandal-weary public.
 In a highly polarized Congress, an impeachment inquiry could simply showcase how clearly two sides can disagree when shown the same evidence rather than approach consensus.